How I Got Budgeting To Work for Me

 Now that the main thing holding me there was gone, I needed to find a new method.
-I tried the cash envelope method .
+I tried the cash envelope method.
 Not my thing.
 It frustrates me.
-I tried the the spreadsheet method.
+I tried the spreadsheet method.
 Not for me.
-It requires me open a laptop and not just my phone if I want it to be productive.
+It requires me to open a laptop and not just my phone if I want it to be productive.
 I even tried having my mom be the gatekeeper of my money.
 That did not work for obvious reasons.

 But somehow, the world took pity on my soul.
 I finally found a way to get budgeting to work for me.
-If you are interesting in finding out how, I suggest you read on.
+If you are interested in finding out how I suggest you read on.

 Budget Per Paycheck